-I hereby appoint William S. Ayer and Keith Loveless each as my proxy, with power of substitution, and authorize them to represent and vote all shares of common stock of Alaska Air Group, Inc. (the "Company") that I may be entitled to vote at the 2005 Annual Meeting of Stockholders of the Company (the "Meeting"), as indicated on the reverse side of this card, and with discretionary authority as to any other matters that may properly come before the Meeting and any adjournment thereof.
+I hereby appoint William S. Ayer and Keith Loveless each as my proxy, with power of substitution, and authorize them to represent and vote all shares of common stock of Alaska Air Group, Inc. (the "Company") that I may be entitled to vote at the 2005 Annual Meeting of Stockholders of the Company (the "Meeting"), as indicated on the reverse side of this card, and with discretionary authority to vote against three stockholder proposals omitted from the Company's proxy statement under SEC Rule 14a-8 and in their discretion on any other matters that may properly come before the Meeting and any adjournment thereof.